 You should feel free to add commentary, or pics, or a gif when you reblog something.
 Or not!
 Whatever floats your perfectly specific boat.

 To reblog, first make sure you’re logged into Tumblr.
 Once you are, just look in the lower right corner of that post on the dashboard (or the upper right hand corner of a blog post’s permalink page) and you’ll see the reblog button - two arrows forming a rectangle.
 Hit it.
 From there, you can add your own caption if you want, and publish it on your blog.
 To upload an image or GIF, click or tap the corresponding picture icon or the little GIF icon to search for one.

 You can also reblog starting from a certain post in the reblog thread.
 Just click the username of whoever made the reblog you want to reblog from.
 It'll open up, and you can click or tap its reblog icon to reblog that post.

 Some more points about reblogs:

 - You can't remove the original caption in a reblog chain, but you can remove everything that comes after.
 To remove additional captions on a post you're reblogging, just hit the reblog button and look for the X that appears next to the added commentary.
 Punch it, and all those words will disappear.
 Keep in mind that this is an all-or-nothing thing: you can’t delete a single reblog caption within the thread.

 - To be sure your posts are credited properly once others start reblogging them, use the content source field!
 In fact, we’ll automatically use it for you.
 No matter how many times an original post of yours gets reblogged, you’ll always be credited as the source.
-Rebloggers might add a gif, or some commentary, or take out the caption entirely, but your username will always, always be stuck to the bottom of the post.
-Click on that source link any time you want to see what was originally posted.
+Rebloggers might add a gif, or some commentary, but your username will always, always be stuck to the bottom of the post.
+Click on that source link any time you want to see the original post.